Here at Prim & Prep, we love beards – though that should be obvious.

 What we don’t like is beard itch.

-We have seen too many guys who could be bearded brethren give up on their dream because of the curse of beard itch.
+We have seen too many guys who could be bearded brethren give up on their dream because of the curse of beard itch or itchy beard.

 That is why we have decided to declare war on this scourge of the male grooming world.

-In this article, we’ll look at the tools and weapons you need to fight the itch.
+In this article, we’ll look at the tools and weapons you need to learn how to stop beard itching.

 We’ll investigate the techniques you need to tackle it – and to make sure it never comes back.

-But first we have to give an answer to the question that has bugged so many bearded gents since time immemorial – why does my beard itch so much?
+But first, we have to give an answer to the question that has bugged so many bearded gents since time immemorial – why does my beard itch so much or why do beards itch in general?

 Use the table of contents below to jump to the sections most important to you.

-As any great military strategist will tell you, a war isn’t just fought on the battleground.
+As any great military strategist will tell you, war isn’t just fought on the battleground.

 That explains the title of this section then, which takes in a question we get asked all the time from guys all over the world.